jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Darwin said the opposite.
 That our genes are set in stone, and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
 The result was Soviet agriculture didn't get better seeds, genetic research was suppresed, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

 The further we go into the Internet Age, the more Progressive and Conservative ideologies get more out of date.
 And these ideologues don't know "the weather patters" of civilization.
-They can't see how every ruling philosophy dies as its Civilization falls.
+They can't see how every ruling philosophy dies as its Civilization falls, so they fight to keep their ideologies alive past its life expectancy.

 You can already see these people trying to keep ideologies alive via phantom chasing racists and socialists.
 Trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
 People will keep protecting their own political identities with strong emotions, rules, and even punishments until a new philosophy is clicked.
 Watch out.